The Best gaming CPUs Under $300 of 2018

 This is a similar model to the 8350 we looked at above, except it’s a little more powerful.
 It comes with 8 Cores and a 4.3 GHz Clocking Speed.

 The 8370 will allow you to play every single game you can think of, just as long as the rest of your PC’s good enough (obviously if you’ve got 1GB of RAM then you’re not going to have enough power).

 It is quicker than the 8350, so you’ll probably notice that when gaming a little, but more so when you’re doing other more CPU dependent tasks.
 Whether you get this Processor will depend on two factors:

 Firstly, whether you prefer Intel or AMD Processors.
 If you prefer AMD, then you might be better off with either this or the slightly slower 8350.
 But if you like the Intel you’d probably rather get either the 6600K or a slightly cheaper option instead.

 Secondly, your budget.
 If you’ve got a little more to spend then you’ll probably like the 8370, it’s faster, and you will notice the difference.
 But if you’re on a tighter budget you’ll probably prefer to get the 8350.
 That way, you can save a little cash and spend that money on a GPU or more RAM, where it’ll have a much greater effect.

 This concludes our list of best gaming CPUs under $300.
 As you may have seen the processors on our list offer quite a good performance as they will let you play your favorite game on high settings.
-Like we mentioned above, the CPU isn’t the only important part of being able to play most video games on high settings.
+Like we mentioned above, the CPU isn’t the only important part of being able to play most video games on ultra settings.

 I’d recommend these CPUs for people who want to fully experience video games on a higher setting.
 Once again make sure you check the hardware compatibility before purchasing, as some PC component do not work when linked together.